4. HORIZONTAL ACTIVITIES

 in the social sciences.
 Founded in 1982, Symlog has since 1984 conducted research and intervention in the

 Symlog performs studies for large French and international institutions (e.g., French Ministries of Defense and

 Environment, ADEME, IRSN, EdF, ANDRA, EC-DG10&12, OECD-NEA, US NAS-NRC, Sloane Foundation, Center of

 Technology Assessment in Baden-Württemburg).
-Field studies include action research to improve safety culture in
+Field studies include action research to improve safety

 nuclear and industrial installations, analysis of public communication in risk management, study of public risk